Visit to The Mill House Cider Museum in Overmoigne

 on Thursday 21 November 2019

-A visit has been arranged on Thursday 21st November to the Mill House Cider Museum in Overmoigne followed by lunch for those who wish to partake at The Moreton Tea Rooms.
+A visit has been arranged on Thursday 21st November to the Mill House Cider Museum in Owermoigne followed by lunch, which will now be at The Red Lion Hotel, Winfrith Newburgh.

 There is also a display of Longcase Clocks which may also be of interest.

-Lunch has been arranged for the group at 12.30pm in the Moreton Tea Rooms which are a short drive from the museum.
+Lunch has been arranged for the group at 12.30 pm at the Red Lion Hotel which is a short drive from the museum.

 Geoff and Carol Lambkin